 Hammack Law Firm is offering a scholarship to an autistic person who is pursuing higher education.
-The Living with Autism scholarship is worth $2,500, and the deadline to apply is June 15, 2021.
+The Living with Autism scholarship is worth $2,500, and the deadline to apply is June 15, 2022.
 Submissions should be limited to 1,000 words.
-Any student with autism who has been accepted or enrolled in an accredited college or university may apply.
+Any student with autism who has been accepted or enrolled in an accredited college or university or graduate school may apply.

 About the Scholarship